 Causes of Carbon Monoxide Leaks

 Furnaces are designed to disperse carbon monoxide through flues and chimneys, so it’s important to make sure that nothing impedes these components.
-While leaks can originate from the pipes leading from the furnace or boiler, the more common cause is blocked flues and chimneys.
+While leaks can originate from the pipes leading from the furnace, the more common cause is blocked flues and chimneys.
 Instead of dispersing carbon monoxide into the open air, the CO becomes trapped indoors, which can then result in carbon monoxide poisoning.

 Carbon monoxide reduces the body’s ability to transport oxygen, resulting in a form of asphyxiation.
 Sufferers of carbon monoxide poisoning can be treated by immediately breathing pure oxygen to replace the CO in the blood.
 In some cases, a hyperbaric oxygen therapy room is used to speed up the oxygen replacement process.